Advertiser Disclosure

 How do you get Wi-Fi on a plane?

-Airplane Wi-Fi is supplied through 1 of 2 operating systems.
+Airplane Wi-Fi is supplied with air-to-ground or satellite operating systems.
 Air-to-ground Wi-Fi is where an antenna is mounted on an airplane to receive signals from ground-based cell towers, and satellite Wi-Fi is where ground signals are bounced to satellites in orbit that are then transmitted to an antenna positioned on top of an airplane.

 Which airlines have free Wi-Fi?

-In the U.S., the only airline to offer Wi-Fi for free is JetBlue.
-But Delta and Hawaiian Airlines plan to follow suit.
-Delta, United Airlines, Alaska Airlines, and Southwest all offer free messaging services, but this does not include the option to browse the web or stream content.
+In the U.S., JetBlue, Delta, and Hawaiian Airlines offer complimentary Wi-Fi.
+Several other airlines offer free messaging services, but this does not include the option to browse the web or stream content.
 Some international airlines offering free Wi-Fi are Air New Zealand, China Airlines, Norwegian Air, and Qatar Airways (first 30 minutes free).

 Do you get Wi-Fi on long-haul flights?

-Some international long-haul carriers offer Wi-Fi onboard their aircraft.
-Long-haul airlines offer satellite Wi-Fi as journeys would usually cross over a large expanse of water where air-to-ground Wi-Fi wouldn’t be suitable.
+Some international long-haul carriers offer Wi-Fi on board their aircraft.
+Long-haul airlines offer satellite Wi-Fi, as these journeys usually cross over a large expanse of water, where air-to-ground Wi-Fi isn’t suitable.

 Do you have to pay for plane Wi-Fi?